ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - Receives 2% of all transaction fees in PLS
 - Almost exclusively buys and burns pTGC, adds to LPs, or creates new LPs
 - Funds the referral reward system
-- Could potentially use funds for marketing
+- Has the ability to fund marketing initiatives
 - Created a pTGC/WETH LP in early 2026 with 25 WETH
 - Treasury holds USDC, PLS, and pTGC (current value: $124,149) — can deploy at any time